ece-231l-fall-2019/week-9-generic-adapters-svaldez85/README.md

 The [Stack](https://en.cppreference.com/w/cpp/container/stack)
 and [Queue](https://en.cppreference.com/w/cpp/container/queue) classes are just simple adapter classes that put a different functional interface on top of an underlying container class, in this case your List class.
-You will need to create and implement the follwing classes.
+You will need to create and implement the following classes.
 The Queue class:
 ```
 template<typename T>
 Queue